srabosthyprama/Hotel-Management-Data-Analysis-in-Excel/README.md

 # Hotel Booking Data Analysis (Excel Dashboard)
-This project presents a complete Excel-based analysis of hotel booking data to uncover insights into customer behavior, revenue patterns, cancellations, and key performance indicators (KPIs).
+This project offers a detailed Excel-based analysis of hotel booking data, providing actionable insights into reservation trends, guest demographics, cancellation rates, and financial performance.
+Built using core Excel tools, the dashboard is designed to support hotel managers in making informed operational and strategic decisions.

 # 🛠 Tools Used
   - Power Query – for data cleaning and transformation